The 2019 STAFF APPLICATION is up!

 Nurse’s Assistant: Must be enrolled in RN degree program with CPR, AED, and First Aid Certifications.
 Reports directly to the Camp Nurse.

-Secretary: Must be 18 years of age, computer savvy, photography skills preferred.
+Lower Office Secretary: Must be 18 years of age, computer savvy, photography skills preferred.
 Must have good organizational skills.

 To prospective staff candidates: We expect that all staff members display a high level of personal and professional responsibility.
 Camp living is in “tight quarters” and works best when each person is caring, respectful, responsible and supportive of each other.
 Camp Haiastan has high standards for the behavior and conduct of its staff.
 Work at camp is very demanding, yet is also extremely fulfilling.